Written by Lupita Nyong’o and illustrated by Vashti Harrison (Penguin Random House)

 Standards of Beauty

 This is Lupita Nyong’o’s debut children’s book and it leaves you with such a feeling of inner happiness.
 It sheds light on what many children go through – whether it is the colour of their skin or their weight, or their height or their inner feelings of unworthiness – and it allows children to see and be seen.
 Limited standards of beauty affect our self-esteem and confidence in ways we can only understand years later, as adults.
 This book plays a vital role in addressing this issue for children now, so that they know they are more than their looks.
 And whatever their looks are, they are beautiful.
 My only caution with the book for some children is that if they have never seen their darker skin as a problem, it may introduce the idea, so judge for yourself whether this is an appropriate book for your child.
 Listen to the book here to decide before you buy it.

 Women of Colour

 The illustrations are by celebrated author and artist Vashti Harrison and she makes Sulwe’s beauty and tenderness radiate from every page.
-She is also author of the Little Leaders range of books which we love.
-And… Matthew Cherry’s Hair Love which is such a great story dedicated ‘to black and brown boys and girls everywhere to learn to love their natural hair.’
+Harrison is also author of the Little Leaders range of books which we love.
+And she illustrated Matthew Cherry’s Hair Love which is such a great story dedicated ‘to black and brown boys and girls everywhere to learn to love their natural hair.’
 It also has a heartwarming relationship between a father and his daughter – definitely role model material!

 If you loved this you will love local book I Have Brown Skin and Curly Hair by Karen Theunissen.
-(Jacana) If you want pre-school books on diversity check them out here.
+(Jacana) and Wanda by Sihle Nontshokweni and Mathabo Tlali.
+If you want pre-school books on diversity check them out here.

 *Colourism: “prejudice or discrimination against individuals with a dark skin tone, typically among people of the same ethnic or racial group.”